mlengineerels/mlengineerels/README.md

 ## Hi there 👋

-I'm a Machine Learning Engineer with a passion for AI, Natural Language Processing, and MLOps.
+I'm a Machine Learning Engineer passionate about AI, Natural Language Processing, and MLOps.
 I specialize in building data-driven solutions that leverage knowledge graphs, large language models, and scalable architectures to solve complex problems.
-Currently, I'm a Research Assistant at Ceri Lab, University of Missouri, Columbia and as a SoftWare Engineer - Machine Learning at Spectrum.
+Currently, I'm a Research Assistant at Ceri Lab, University of Missouri, Columbia, and a SoftWare Engineer—machine Learning at Spectrum.

 ## 🚀 Skills
 - **Machine Learning**: Natural Language Processing, Graph Neural Networks, Recommender Systems